 This decision tree will help parents to know when their child may return to school following a healthcare provider evaluation for COVID-19.
 Download the 'My child has COVID-19 symptoms.
 When can they go back to ' decision tree ⭳.

 If your child was quarantined by Nassau BOCES

-As of August 30, 2021, if a student was identified as a close contact to a positive COVID-19 case by Nassau BOCES only, they do not need a note from a medical provider to return to school.
-The parent must submit a note stating that their child has quarantined for 10 days, is symptom-free and has been without a fever for 24 hours.
+If a student was identified as a close contact to a positive COVID-19 case by Nassau BOCES only, they do not need a note from a medical provider to return to school.
+The parent must submit a note stating that their child has quarantined for 5 days, is symptom-free and has been without a fever for 24 hours.